OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 After having installed the cloud with one hypervisor you may add another hypervisors.
 You can deploy heterogeneous multi-hypervisor environments managed by a single OpenNebula instance.
 An advantage of using OpenNebula on VMware is the strategic path to openness as companies move beyond virtualization toward a private cloud.
 OpenNebula can leverage existing VMware infrastructure, protecting IT investments, and at the same time gradually integrate other open-source hypervisors, therefore avoiding future vendor lock-in and strengthening the negotiating position of the company.

 There are other virtualization technologies, like LXC or Xen, supported by the community.
-Please refer to the OpenNebula Add-ons Catalog [TODO: Add link].
+Please refer to the OpenNebula Add-ons Catalog.<http://opennebula.org/addons/>`__

 [TODO: Add Figure]